Lurk390/CEG-2350-OS-Concepts-Usage/Lab09/Lab09.md

    - Command to kill script: `kill 1861`
    - Cannot use terminal while script is running
 3. Using `source` to run `infinity` in Terminal B
-   - PID of script: 7105 (PID of sleep, script not showing from `ps -e` command)
+   - PID of script: 1800 (PID of `bash` for Terminal B; `source` runs the script in current shell)
-   - Command to kill the script: kill 7105
+   - Command to kill the script: kill -INT 1800
-   - Effects of killing the script: script outputs "Terminated"
+   - Effects of killing the script: script stops after executing the next command
 4. Running `infinity` as a background job in Terminal B
    - Command to run script in background: `./infinity &`
    - Job ID of script: 1